radurbalau/CDL-2020/README.md

 Open Source Search Engine

 ### Prerequisites
-To install the software you need to install a version of IntelliJ IDEA For this application i chose to develop and run it on IntelliJ IDEA Community java 11 is needed
+To install the software you need to install a version of IntelliJ IDEA **OR** install java 11 with my installation script.

 ### Installing
 Run with sudo the installation bash script with the command: